MaxHalford/maxhalford.github.io/content/blog/fairness-competition.md

 Again, I'm quite disappointed with these standings from an effort point of view.
 While writing this blog post, I took 10 minutes to see the effect of replacing "he" by "she" and "his" by "her" on a plain and simple logistic regression.
 In my cross-validation, the macro disparate impact went from 5.11 and 3.85 and the macro F1 score remained simple.
 It would have been nice to see at least a couple of teams that produced some decent fairness results.
 Alas, I'm sorry to say, these models wouldn't be used.
 Regardless of their accuracy, the main objective of this competition was to reduce the disparate impact.

-With regards to the Macro F1 score that was used to establish the Kaggle leaderboard, here is a summary of the best solution with a breakdown by each job:
+With regards to the macro F1 score that was used to establish the Kaggle leaderboard, here is a summary of the best solution with a breakdown by job:

 ```
                    precision    recall  f1-score   support